HashEx/truffle-boilerplate/README.md

 # HashEx Truffle Boilerplate #

-This is the HashEx boilerplate for creating truffle contracts
+This is the HashEx boilerplate for creating truffle contracts.

 Repository comes with preinstalled and confirured test coverage report, linter and unit test helpers.

 Pull requests are appreciated.

-Copyright © 2017 HashEx.org, GPLv3
+Copyright © 2018 HashEx.org, GPLv3

 ### What is this repository for? ###